 The optimal setup is to spread the Database, Application Server and Web Application over three servers.
 The Database and Application Servers should be installed inside your internal network.
 The Web Application server should be installed in a DMZ.

-- Most robust setup since there are three servers that share the workload.
+- Most robust setup since three servers share the workload.

 - Most secure setup since an attacker would have to compromise multiple servers before they could get into the network.